demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 ### nutanix-alerts-list

 ***
-Gets the list of alerts generated in the cluster which matches the filters.
+Gets the list of alerts generated in the cluster that matches the filters.
 Nutanix fetches the latest alerts created if there are more than the defined maximum number of alerts.

 #### Base Command